-Change of ownership of PTEs
+Change of ownership

-As part of maintaining registration and programme approval and accreditation, private training establishments (PTEs) must seek NZQA approval of any changes in ownership no less than 30 working days before the change of ownership takes place.
+To maintain registration and programme approval and accreditation, private training establishments (PTEs) must get our approval for any changes in ownership.

-See also Guidelines for maintaining registration as a private training establishment.
+Guidelines for maintaining registration as a PTE

 Types of ownership change

-There are different types of ownership change:
+There are different types of ownership change.

-1. Sale of shares
+Sale of shares

 In this situation, the seller must apply to have the PTE's current registration, and any approvals, accreditations, and consents to assess required.

-2. Sale of assets
+Sale of assets

-A 'sale of assets' is any change of ownership that occurs through the sale and purchase of a registered PTE's assets or operating activities comprising the business that is the PTE.
+A sale of assets is any change of ownership that occurs through the sale and purchase of a registered PTE's assets or operating activities comprising the business that is the PTE.

 In this situation, the buyer (if not already a registered PTE) must apply for new PTE registration, programme accreditations, training scheme approvals, and consents to assess.

 A representative of the organisation's governing body must submit an application to NZQA with information about the proposed change of ownership.
-This application must include:

 2. A signed sale and purchase agreement